 Weber Genesis II E-310

 The Weber Genesis II E-310 is a beauty.
 It’s big, it’s sleek, and it’s sturdy.
 This glorious gas grill comes as either propane or natural gas.
 Should you get the propane version but eventually want to make the switch to natural gas, you can make use of one of Weber’s purpose-built conversion kits.

-Weber’s signature flavorizer bars help vaporize any run-off, which helps infuse your cooked meat with even more flavor.
-Any drippings that aren’t vaporized are funnelled into the grill’s drip tray, which can be easily removed after use for quick clean-up.
+Weber’s signature flavorizer bars help vaporize any run-off, which helps infuse your cooked meat with even more juice.
+Any drippings that aren’t vaporized are funnelled into the drip tray, which can be easily removed after use for quick clean-up.